fepe55/whoheplayfor/README.md

 And update rosters
 `$ docker run --env-file env whpf python manage.py update_rosters`

+The usual way takes a long time because it checks that every single player has a valid image file for its face.
+If you don't care about that check, you can skip it by running the script like so:
+`$ docker run --env-file env whpf python manage.py update_rosters --no-faceless-check`

 Finally, run the container in daemon mode
 `$ docker run --env-file env -p 8000:8000 -d whpf`

 [![Django CI](https://github.com/fepe55/whoheplayfor/actions/workflows/main.yml/badge.svg)](https://github.com/fepe55/whoheplayfor/actions/workflows/main.yml)